 MK 311 Advertising.
 A study of various aspects of advertising which pertain to individual and group behavior in the buying process.
 Topics include messages and media as related to promotion, personal selling, publicity and public relations.
 Prerequisite: Marketing 201.
 Offered spring semester.

 MK 320 Supply Chain Management and Retailing.
 To provide students with the perspective of marketing through the channels of distribution, including the manufacturer to the wholesaler and the wholesaler to the Retailer.
 Specific relevant topics will include the internet as a distribution channel, and marketing to industries (including manufacturers), the government and non-profit organizations.
 Supply chain management of international distribution will also be discussed.
 This class will also explore the unique challenges of marketing for the Retailer.
 Prerequisite: Marketing 201.
-Offered fall semester.
+Offered as requried.

 MK 401 Marketing Research.
 An introductory course in marketing research procedures.
 Topics include: sources and methods of collecting data, interpretation, and reporting findings.
 Prerequisites: Marketing 201.
 Junior or senior level standing is required.
 Offered spring semester.

 MK 411 International Marketing.
 An analysis of the marketing function across national borders is stressed with special attention to the impact of economic, political, legal and cultural factors on marketing activities.
 Factors that influence standardization and adaptation of marketing are considered.
 Concepts are illustrated through liberal use of cases.
 Prerequisite: Business Administration 211, Marketing 201.
 Offered as required.

 MK 420 Strategic Marketing.
 To provide an overview of Strategic Marketing.
 Lectures and text material would include evaluating various markets, segments and customer value for strategic planning.
 The class would also cover designing, developing, and implementing market driven strategies.
 Prerequisites: Marketing 301, Marketing 311.
 Offered as required.